Mukhameds/stb-demo/README.md

 > **STB is an adaptive signal-based AI architecture that transforms AI from a costly inference service into a scalable, controllable, long-lived system.**

 ---

+## What the Demo Demonstrates

+The STB-DEMO is intentionally minimal.

+It demonstrates:
+- how predictions emerge from internal structure rather than inference;
+- how errors trigger structural adaptation instead of retraining;
+- how competing hypotheses are inhibited and forgotten over time;
+- how behavior stabilizes without datasets or external supervision.

+The demo is not task-optimized.
+It exists to validate the architectural principles.